hardin47/st47s-and-d47a/content/blog/2022-07-31-dear-diary-solitude/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-2-1.png" width="960" />

-Each rectangle is a single piece.
+Each rectangle represents a single art piece; the size of the rectangle is based on the piece's actual size relative to a museum wall.
 The artistic medium that was used on the piece is written in each rectangle; the year of the piece is given by color shade.
-The pieces are broken down into two additional categorizations:  first they are blocked into the four categories of my reaction to each one; second, they are grouped (solid blue lines) into pieces that share a coloring scheme.
+The pieces are broken down into two additional categorizations:  first they are blocked into the four categories of my reaction to each one; second, they are grouped (solid black lines) into pieces that share a coloring scheme.
+The data graphic uses a specific set of rules to draw rectangles which are proportional to the piece’s real life size while also arranging the pieces into creating color groups.
+You might notice that some of the categories are difficult to read, which is unfortunate, but true to the algorithm used to create the data visualization.

 One might notice that I don't really love older pieces.